ENOFLAG/writeups/X-MASctf2019/Blindfolded.md

     <li value=1337> Realloc => realloc (duh!) </li>
 </ol>

 This was one of those binaries that never prints **any** user input.
-This reminds me of a libc-leak-vector which comes afaik from *@angelboy* as well as his challenge *Baby_Tcache* originally from HITCON CTF 2018 with [this writeup by bi0s](https://vigneshsrao.github.io/babytcache/) being a great ressource for it.\
+This reminds me of a libc-leak-vector which comes afaik from *@angelboy* as well as his challenge *Baby_Tcache* originally from HITCON CTF 2018 with [this writeup by bi0s](https://vigneshsrao.github.io/babytcache/) being a great resource for it.\
 This is partially confirmed by the Dockerfile since `Ubuntu:18.04` provides `glibc version 2.27` -- the same as baby_tcache.